Running Locust in Distributed Mode with Master and Workers

 --worker

-: Enables worker mode.--master-host
+: Enables worker mode.

 : Specifies the IP address or hostname of the master.
-Default:127.0.0.1
+Default: 127.0.0.1

 .